thomgrand/fim-python/paper.md

 The method is implemented both on the CPU using [``numba``](https://numba.pydata.org/) and [``numpy``](https://numpy.org/), as well as the GPU with the help of [``cupy``](https://cupy.dev/) (depends on [CUDA](https://developer.nvidia.com/cuda-toolkit)).
 The library is meant to be easily and rapidly used for repeated evaluations on a mesh.

-The eikonal equation has many practical applications, including cardiac electrophysiology, image processing and geoscience, to approximate wave propagation through a medium.
-In the example of cardiac electrophysiology [@franzone2014mathematical], the electrical activation times $\phi$ are computed throughout the anisotropic heart muscle with varying conduction velocities $D$.

 The FIM locally computes an update rule to find the path the wavefront will take through a single element.
 Since the algorithm is restricted to linear elements, the path through an element will also be a straight line.
 In the case of tetrahedral domains, the FIM thus tries to find the path of the linear update from a face spanned by three vertices $\mathbf{v}_1, \mathbf{v}_2, \mathbf{v}_3$ to the opposite vertex $\mathbf{v}_4$.